zekebarger/AccuSleePy/accusleepy/gui/text/main_guide.md

 - Bout: a contiguous set of epochs with the same brain state.

-# Section 1: Overview of the primary interface
+# 1. Overview of the primary interface

 The workflow for sleep scoring is as follows:
 1. Set the epoch length